wkschwartz/pigosat/README.md

 ---

 After completing the building and installation steps above, importation should work as usual.
 Create a `Pigosat` object `p` and use its methods.
-Because of the C-language PicoSAT component of PiGoSAT, you must explicitly free `p` when you are done using `p`, and you will not be able to use `p` thereafter.
-The best practice if you are using `p` all within one function is to use `defer`.
+Even though PicoSAT is written in C, PiGoSAT manages memory for you using `runtime.SetFinalizer`.
+(If you reset a `Pigosat` instance `p`'s finalizer, you will have to call `p.Delete` explicitly, which is best done with `defer` right after reseting the finalizer; most users will not need to worry about this.)

 Designing your model is beyond the scope of this document, but Googling "satisfiability problem", "conjunctive normal form", and "DIMACS" are good